saiadityaurumu53/Resume_AI_Assistant_Project/README.md

 Important Note: 2nd option "Analyze and Compare the Resume and Job Description" is dependent upon the "Extract skills, requirements and experiance" section so click both the buttons in order.

 Challenges faced during the project:
-1. LLMChain() is under deprecation so need to build using the |'s of the langchain
+1. Verificationof the prompt template accuracy.
-2. Generating the first output of the LLM using streamlit
+2. Generating the first output of the LLM using streamlit.